-2) That the committee's 2017-18 Work Programme be agreed.

-RECOMMEND TO COUNCIL:

-That the Overview and Scrutiny Committee's 2016-17 Annual Report be noted.

-168 Appointment of committee representative to Leisure Contract Monitoring Task and Finish Group

-That the appointment of Mr H Potter as the committee's representative on the corporate Leisure Contract Monitoring Task and Finish Group be agreed.

-169 Forward Plan

-The committee considered the Council's latest Forward Plan (July 2017) and did not wish to raise any further issues for review.

-The meeting ended at 2.04 pm
+2) That the committee's 201 7-18 Work Program me be agreed.
+RECOMMEND TO COUNCIL: That the Overview and Scrutiny Committee's 2016-17 Annual Report be note -17 Annual Report be noted.
+168 Appointment of committee representative to Leisure Contract Monitoring Task and Finish Group RESOLVED: That the appointment of Mr H Potter as the committee's representative on the corporate Leisure Contract Monitoring Task and Finish Group be agreed.
+169 Forward Plan The committee considered the Council's latest Forward Plan (July 2017) and dwish to raise any further issues for review.
+The meeting ended at 2.04 pm CHAIRMAN Date:

-CHAIRMAN

-Date: